ibm-cloud-docs/cloud-logs/metadata.md

 The application name is the environment that produces and sends logs to {{site.data.keyword.logs_full_notm}}.

-The following are the application names based on the log source:
+The following are application names based on the log source:

 | Source                                           | Application Name            |
 |--------------------------------------------------|-----------------------------|